DE300 Consolidation Weekend

 We'd like to thank our tutors for working to ensure that their presentations do not contain material to which they do not have copyright and for making them available in this way.
 And in advance, we'd like to thank all of you who support us in actively contributing toward a paperless environment and saving a few trees along the way !

-Here are some of the things previous students have said about our previous DE300 Weekends.
+As this is our first time running this event we have no feedback from previous DE300 Consolidation weekends, but here are some of the things previous students have said about our previous DE300 Springboard Weekends.

 All lecturers were clearly very knowledgeable of subject matter and were interested in engaging the students